Details

 - It is a heavy tipping culture, but lots of banks and ATMs can be found at any point of your trip.

-- There is cold water bottles available for sale on the bus.
+- There are cold water bottles available for sale on the bus.

 - Bringing a filter for purifying water can save you from wasting so much plastic.
 (See GEEO's gear recommendation list.)